 Consider a fixed rate account for higher interest

-Fixed rate accounts tend to offer among the highest savings rates as you must usually agree to leave your money untouched for a set period of time.
+Fixed rate accounts tend to offer among the highest savings rates as you usually need to agree to leave your money untouched for a set period of time.

 And the longer you agree to lock your money away for, the more interest you’re likely to earn.

 Just be wary of locking away your money for too long as interest rates are edging upwards and you could find your money is tied up in an account that is no longer competitive.